Police band (music): Notable Police Band Festivals and events

 The band of the Queensland Police Service shown during Queensland Police Academy graduation ceremonies in 2014.

 In 1994 the first World Police Band Concert was organized in Tokyo, Japan.
 As of 2016, 21 annual editions of the event had been held, which includes a public parade and indoor concert by invited bands.

 The International Festival of Police Orchestras and Choirs ("FESTPOL") has been held in Prague, Czech Republic since 2004 and features police bands from a number of nations.
 It is sponsored by the Band of the Castle Guards and the Police of the Czech Republic.

 Police bands by country

 A musician of the South African Police Service.

 Africa

 Ghana

 The Ghana Police Central Band is one of four uniformed marching bands in the country responsible for state functions.
 It is part of the Ghana Police Service and performs at a variety of national and local event son behalf of the GPS.
 It was originally known as the Gold Coast Police Band when it was founded in 1918, only to be changed in the 1960s.
 Despite not being part of the GPS, the Ghana Prisons Service Regimental Band is also a fully functional police band as it is part of the Ministry of Interior.
 Established in May 1977, the regiment band is composed of over 150 musicians who combined make up a section in the recruitment course.

+Nigeria

+The following police bands exist in Nigeria: